-Here at Revolution, we've seen an enormous level of demand across the board.
+Here at Revolution Brokers, we've seen an enormous level of demand across the board.

 From first-time buyers completing Help to Buy purchases (the scheme closed for most new applicants in December) to investors looking for attractive rentals, the rush is on while the Stamp Duty holiday saves buyers up to £15,000 per property.

 We've helped thousands of clients looking for mortgage agreements in record-breaking time.

 From this hive of activity comes a sinister side-effect, with lenders and agents taking advantage of sellers and buyers desperate to complete their transactions before 31st March.